Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'List all SDT content controls in the document' with a specific verb and resource.
-It effectively distinguishes from siblings like get_content_control (singular) and add_content_control.
+The description clearly states the tool lists all SDT content controls, using a specific verb and resource.
+It distinguishes from the sibling 'get_content_control' which likely targets a single control.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.